|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comt | Press | Contact Us|

 They transport us into ‘forbidden’ territory, whether it is the underworld or the brothel, revealing cop and gangster, saint and villain, victim and assassin.
 They explore the universe, from the gutter to the stars… crime, murder and mystery come to Beaune

-The Festival of Thriller Films comes to Beaune in the spring.
+The Festival of the Detective Film comes to Beaune in the spring.
 Over the five day festival you will be able to see a selection of the best detective films from around the world, revealing the talents of tomorrow and crowning the talents of yesterday and today.

 When suspense films, films noirs, mysteries, thrillers and comedies, are considered together, the detective film is the shining star in all the world’s cinemas attracting audiences of all ages.
 The end of 2007 was particularly brilliant, with films such as “Eastern Promises” by David Cronenberg, “We Own the Night” by James Gray and “American Gangster” by Ridley Scott.